Information Technology for Education

 The computer finds one customer out of thousands by comparing the requested account number to each record in the file.
 The query statement: SUM SALARY FOR TITLE = "NURSE" causes the computer to compare the title field in each record for NURSE and then add (calculate) the salary field for each match.

-In word processing, inserting and deleting text is accomplished by copying characters from one place to another
+In word processing, inserting and deleting text is accomplished by copying characters from one place to another Recycle processed information and reuse it for other purposes.

-Recycle processed information and reuse it for other purposes.
+In word processing, inserting and deleting text is accomplished by copying characters from one place to another Recycle processed information and reuse it for other purposes.

-1. Advantages and disadvantages of I.T:
+- Advantages and disadvantages of I.T:

 Some of the advantages of information technology include: